shijunz/softintrin-avx2/README.md

 Tutorials:

-There are subdirectories in this project (m256_demo, dvec_demo) which demonstrate existing ARM64EC compiler bugs and how they go away once your add the #include <use_soft_intrinsics>.
-Run the script RUN_DEMO.BAT in the m256_demo directory to see how to work around them.
-The build script MAKE64.BAT in the dvec_demo directory builds a runnable demo of the 256-bit C++ vector classes provided by DVEC.H which can now be built as ARM64 and ARM64EC as well as legacy x86 and x64 builds.
+There are subdirectories in this project (m256_demo, dvec_demo) which demonstrate existing ARM64EC compiler bugs and how they go away once your add the #include <use_soft_intrinsics>:

+  - RUN_DEMO.BAT script in the m256_demo directory shows the bugs and how to add the new .H files to work around them.

+  - MAKE64.BAT in the dvec_demo directory builds a runnable demo of the 256-bit C++ vector classes provided by DVEC.H which can now run as native ARM64 and ARM64EC as well as legacy x86 and x64 builds.

 Implementation notes: